-Living funerals are becoming a trend.
-A “living funeral” is like a regular funeral, but with one giant twist – you’re alive.
+Living funerals are becoming quite the trend.
+A “living funeral” is just like a regular funeral, but with one giant twist – you’re alive.

-But that is a total contradiction – can you really have a funeral before you die?
+Wait… isn’t that a total contradiction?
+Can you really have a funeral before you die?

 Read on to find out exactly what this idea is, where it originated, and how you can have your own living funeral.

 Our website is supported by our users.
 We sometimes earn a commission when you click through the affiliate links on our website.
 Learn more here.

 What Is a Living Funeral?

 A living funeral is a memorial service for someone who is still alive.
 You will actually get to see and experience a meaningful outpouring of love and affection from friends and family members which you would otherwise miss.